Earn enough points for your next reward night by earning the sign-up bonus for an IHG card.

 |Previous||80,000 points if you spend $2,000 in first 3 months|

-The IHG Traveler card has also remained the same through most of its history.
+Conversely, the IHG Traveler card has remained the same through most of its history.
 The only change to this bonus in the last year is the removal of a 5,000-point bonus for adding an authorized user.

 IHG Rewards Club Traveler card Recent Changes